 When you have completed the form, please sign the declaration on the last page and return the form to ASNO.
-The Chemical Weapons (Prohibition) Act prescribes penalties for provision of false or misleading information.
+The Chemical Weapons (Prohibition) Act prescribes penalties for provision of false or misleading information, and for operating a facility without a permit, if one is required.